Herbs List

 Part Used: Leaves, stems, seeds, roots

-Habitat: Grows in Asia, Europe and the eastern U.S.
+Habitat: Angelica grows in Asia, Europe and the eastern U.S.

 Anise